Arnaud-pixel/rag-project/README.md

 # rag-project
-Project showing how to build a local RAG on your laptop in English.
+Project showing how to build a local RAG on your laptop in English using Python.
 The tools that have been used for this project are: Ollama, Langchain and Chroma DB The LLM models in the code sample are "Llama3.2" to generate answers to the questions and "Nomic embed text" for document vectorization.